Conveyancing solicitors fees

 Some solicitors might ask for a small upfront payment before they start working, while others will not charge you until the buying process has been completed.

 Make sure to confirm how your solicitor will want to be paid.
+Additionally, you will need to pay stamp duty through your solicitor as part of the property purchase process.

 Can I do my own conveyancing?